Two-Point Boundary Value Problems on Diffeomorphism Groups: Lie Group Structure and Geodesics on Diffeomorphism Groups

 for all $u, v, w \in \g^s$. \n Throughout this paper $*$ will always refer to the adjoint of an operator with respect to the relevant metric and configuration space; which should be clear from the context.
 We are specifically interested in the case where we equip $\G^s(M)$ with a right-invariant $H^r$ metric with $r\geq 0$ defined at the identity by:

 \n where $A^r$ denotes an invertible elliptic pseudo-differential operator of order $2r$; e.g. $A^r = (1 + g^\sharp \Delta g^\flat)^r$, cf. Taylor \cite{taylorpseudo}.
-We refer to such an $A^r$ as an \textit{inertia operator}.
+We refer to such an $A^r$ as an \textit{inertia operator} {and denote its inverse by $A^{-r}$}.
 We will always assume that $A^r$ commutes with both $d$ and $\delta$ and that we have at least $s > \frac{n}{2} + 2r + 1$ to guarantee a baseline level of control over the regularity of the vector fields involved in the later calculations.
-We will use $*_r$ to denote the adjoint of an operator with repect to such a $H^r$ metric.
+We will use $*_r$ to denote the adjoint of an operator with respect to such a $H^r$ metric.
 We define a geodesic on $\big( \G^s(M), \ip{\cdot, \cdot} \big)$ to be a critical path for the energy functional induced by the metric $\ip{\cdot, \cdot}$ and recall two important lemmas pertaining to geodesics on Lie groups with right-invariant metrics:

 \begin{lemma}[cf. {\cite[Theorem~3.2]{mp}}] If $\G$ is a Lie group equipped with a (possibly weak) right-invariant metric $\ip{\cdot,\cdot}$, then a curve $\sigma(t)$ is a geodesic if and only if the curve $u(t)$ in the Lie algebra given by the flow equation: